One On One With Anthony Matlock: A Health & Fitness Lifestyle Coach

 Tania Kowalski is Canadian.
 She grew up just outside of Edmonton, Alberta in a suburb called Sherwood Park.
 She was an out-doorsy kid, a tom boy.
 Tania spent a lot of her play time catching frogs and fishing 🙂 After graduating high school, she started out in art college (Alberta College of Art) because drawing was something that she was good at and enjoyed.
-She honestly didn’t know what else to do with my life at the time.
+She honestly didn’t know what else to do with her life at the time.

 Tania quickly realized that although she enjoyed painting and drawing that it wasn’t what she wanted to do to make a living.
 She went back to school to take business, and graduated with a major in marketing.
 Tania worked with Xerox, Canada and then moved to Bermuda with her husband and worked for the Xerox distributorship there.
 She learned so much through working for Xerox Canada, it’s really an incredible company.